— SUITABLE FOR PURE VEGETARIAN FOOD —

 8 tsp classic biryani masala powder

 Thoroughly mix the marinade to the chicken pieces.
-Keep aside for 30 minutes.
+Keep aside for at least 30 minutes.

 Heat 1 cup ghee in a karahi; add 400g onion (sliced thin) and sauté till evenly caramel brown*.
 Drain off ghee and keep aside.
 In the same hot ghee add 3 small tej patta and fry till light brown.
 Add the marinated chicken—with all the marinade, 200g tomato (puree), mix well, and cook covered over low heat till the ghee starts to separate.
 Stir occasionally during this time.
 Add the fried onion, ¼ cup fresh cream, ¼ tsp nutmeg powder—optional, 1 tsp black pepper powder, and mix well.
 Raise heat and cook uncovered, stirring frequently for 3 minutes or till the chicken is soft.
 Turn off heat, check salt, add 2 Tbs lime juice, mix well, and keep aside covered.